 HOW TO MEASURE WHEEL BOLT CIRCLE…When you have an even number of bolt holes…the bolt circle is measured from the center of one bolt hole to the center of the opposite bolt hole (directly opposite of each other as in 12 o’clock to 6 o’clock).

-The easiest way to estimate 5-lug bolt circle is to measure center of hole to back of the second hole.
+The easiest way to estimate 5-lug bolt circle is to measure center of hole to back of the third hole.

 HOW TO MEASURE WHEEL OFFSET… Offset is the distance between the mounting side of the center disc and the rim centerline.
 Positive offset is when the disc is on the outside of the centerline.
 Negative offset is when the disc is on the inside of the centerline.